SNL has a field day making fun of Oscars slap and mocking Will Smith

 “I’ve got so many homophobic cousins, I can’t even heal my family,” he said.
 “You want me to heal the nation?!”

-Carmichael then urged former president Barack Obama to stop “chilling” and writing books so can share what he thinks about the Oscars incident.
+Carmichael then urged former president Barack Obama to stop “chilling” and writing books so he can share what he thinks about the Oscars incident.

 “You got us all hopped up on hope and change.
 And unfortunately, I have some news for you, and you’re not going to like this,” Carmichael said.
 “We need you back — because I think you’re going to have to talk about it.
 The nation needs to heal.”